 The City of Boston is offering free salary negotiation workshops to all female residents in an effort to close the city’s wage gap.
 On average, women working full-time in Boston make $0.77 to a man’s $1.00.

 Research shows that women are not as confident about negotiating their salary as men.
 One study of graduating MBA students found that half of the men had negotiated their job offers, compared to only one-eighth of the women.

-Now in its second year, Boston’s scheme has already trained over 5,000 women.
+In its second year, Boston’s scheme had already trained over 5,000 women.
 They aim to train half of Boston’s working women by the end of the five-year scheme.
-“The goal is to train 85,000 women by 2021,” said Megan Costello, Executive Director of the Mayor’s Office of Women’s Advancement.
+“The goal is to train 85,000 women by 2021,” said Megan Costello, former Executive Director of the Mayor’s Office of Women’s Advancement.